Bob Krueger

 Started at GRWC.

-3. On oriented cycles in randomly perturbed digraphs [arXiv] [Accepted to Combinatorics, Probability & Computing],
+4. On oriented cycles in randomly perturbed digraphs [arXiv] [Combinatorics, Probability & Computing],

 with Igor Araujo, József Balogh, Simón Piga, Andrew Treglown.

-4. A sharp threshold for a random version of Sperner's Theorem [arXiv],
+5. A sharp threshold for a random version of Sperner's Theorem [arXiv] [Accepted to Random Structures & Algorithms],

 with József Balogh.